nehalkathale/Shortest-Path-With-Dijkstra-s-/README.md

 5) Heap.java

 # Main.java:
 Main.java is a file from where project implementation starts.
 Main.java implements the main method.
 Main.java contains method generateGraph which takes file name from command prompt and generates the graph.
-It also contains method performGraphOperation which perform all graph operations which are mentioned for project implementation like addedge, deleteedge, edgedown, edgeup, vertexdown, vertexup, path, print, reachable.
+It also contains method performGraphOperation which perform all graph operations which are mentioned for project implementation like addedge, deleteedge, markEdgedown, markEdgeup, markVertexDown, markVertexUp, computeShortestPath.

 # Graph.java:
 This file implements graph operations.
 This also contains a Dijkstra’s Algorithm implementation.
 This class implements all graph operation methods.
 Graph operation methods are as follows: